mjfwebb/twitch-bot/docs/SETUP.md

 Note that if you want to change the port the server runs on, you can do so in the `config.json` file.
 You must also change the value for VITE_BOT_SERVER in .env.development in the client folder.

+## Twitch developer account

+You will need a [Twitch developer account](https://dev.twitch.tv/console/apps) to create a Twitch application.

+Follow the instructions in the [Twitch Developer Documentation](https://dev.twitch.tv/docs/authentication/register-app/) to create a new application.

+You will need to create an application and generate a client ID and secret which will need to be added to twitch section of the `config.json` file in the server folder.

+## Next steps... configuring the bot

-Once you have these files, go ahead and [configure them](CONFIGURATION.md)
+Once you have done this, go ahead and [configure the bot](CONFIGURATION.md).